-- Note: It is not necessary to repeat the LOQ verification at a higher concentration when it is necessary to raise the LOQ to 3 times the MDL. - d) Document the results of the initial LOQ verification as described in section 1.5.2.2.3 - 1.5.2.2.2 Ongoing verification of the LOQ a) Results of each LOQ verification sample analysis must be evaluated at the time of the testing and must meet the qualitative identification criteria in the method and laboratory SOP and the quantitated result must be greater than zero.
+Note: It is not necessary to repeat the LOQ verification at a higher concentration when it is necessary to raise the LOQ to 3 times the MDL.

+1.5.2.2.2 Ongoing verification of the LOQ

-Prepare and analyze a minimum of one LOQ verification sample spiked at the same concentration as the initial LOQ verification on each instrument during each quarter in which samples are being analyzed for each quality system matrix, method, and analyte.
+The laboratory shall Pprepare and analyze a minimum of one LOQ verification sample spiked at the same concentration as the initial LOQ verification on each instrument during each quarter in which samples are being analyzed for each quality system matrix, method, and analyte.